Best web hosting for small business: top 8 options to choose from

 - Fully loaded time – we are looking if there’s a big delay from the LCP.
 In any case, it should not be higher than 3 seconds.

-Altogether, there are 3 main things to pay attention to – hosting type, features, and performance.
+Altogether, there are 4 main things to pay attention to – level of experience, hosting type, features, and performance.
 Picking the right options for your site will be budget-friendly and will guarantee a good user experience.

 Niche business web hosting